Information added or updated since this page went live on February 23, 2018, is in below.

 NanoRacks provided the data contained on the Flight Safety Review Forms to NASA Toxicology for all 41 experiments flying on SpaceX-18.
 The results of Flight Safety Review:

-STATUS OF MISSION 13 FLIGHT SAFETY REVIEW: ONGOING
+STATUS OF MISSION 13 FLIGHT SAFETY REVIEW: COMPLETE

 Mini-Laboratory Kits Shipped to the M13 Communities

 In late September 2019 a package of five mini-lab kits was shipped to each Mission 13 community.
 One of these mini-lab kits is to be used to assemble the mini-lab that the team will load with experiment samples and ship to NanoRacks for flight, while at least one – and possibly all of the others – will be used by the flight team to conduct ground truth experiments.